-Instructor: Sharon Crook Time: 3:00 - 4:15 Tuesday and Thursday Location: ECA A221 Schedule Line #: 31183 Credits: 3
+Instructor: Sharon Crook Time: 10:30 -11:45 Monday and Wednesday Location: COOR L1-80 Credits: 3

 Are you fascinated by cells and what they do in the body?
-Or maybe you just want to learn more about this area of mathematical biology.
+Or maybe you just want to learn more about cell modeling.
 This introductory course focuses on using mathematical models and computation to study the dynamics of cell biology, including networks or groups of cells, and their role in the body.
-Historically, mathematics has played an important role in the study of the mechanisms underlying physiology.
-We will develop and analyze mathematical models for various aspects of cellular biology including diffusion, membrane transport, ion channel kinetics, excitable membranes, and calcium dynamics.
-We will also use computational methods to perform numerical simulations for all of the models discussed in class.
-The course will be organized around short lectures, accompanying homework assignments and computer laboratories, discussions motivated by relevant published articles, and student projects.
+Historically, mathematics has played an important role in the